Plugin v1.5

 API Token Permissions

-Create a Custom Token in the Cloudflare Dashboard and grant these three permissions:
+Create a Custom Token in the Cloudflare Dashboard and grant these required permissions:

 Under Zone Resources, include the zone(s) you are protecting.
 Under Account Resources, include the account that owns those zones.
-When list operations are unavailable, SecureWP falls back to zone access rules, which also require the scopes above.
+SecureWP checks these permissions during Save & Verify and reports exactly which required scopes are missing.

 Credential Input Rules